5. The Printers and Publishers

 index.

-company of lithographers and printers would produce two maps of Exeter in the
+lithographers and printers would produce two maps of Exeter in the 1850s.[7]

-Exeter.
-He married Jane and they had one son, Samuel, but it was Jane who
+married Jane and they had one son, Samuel, but it was Jane who registered

-registered William’s death and it was probably she who announced the sale of
+William’s death and it was probably she who announced the sale of her late

 of 18th March of the same year.
 William worked from a large number of addresses